lexibank/tlopo/out/vol4/chapter7.md

-The only reconstruction which can safely be attributed to a particular kind of spider is PCP &ast;tnkn-tnkn ‘k.o. spider which lowers itself on a single thread’, from PCP &ast;tuku ‘let down’.
+The only reconstruction which can safely be attributed to a particular kind of spider is PCP _&ast;tuku-tuku_ ‘k.o. spider which lowers itself on a single thread’, from PCP _&ast;tuku_ ‘let down’.

 <table>
 <tr>